 On Sunday we attended our home ward.
 The meeting had started but Chris had not arrived.
 But finally after the sacrament he came and was confirmed.
 They now have the goal of going to the Temple in a year.
 Elder Hill came to the mission home with us after the block.
-We had some lunch and dinner together and shared our testimonies.
-He is a great young man and we hated to lose him, but we know we can’t keep them forever.

 On Tuesday and Wednesday we had training meetings with all of the missionaries.
 All of the outer Island Elders were there except for a couple.
 The training went well and the missionaries did a lot of the training.
 They are beginning to realize that this training helps to make them better teachers of the gospel.
 They also go over these training lessons in their District meetings.